 We all know that one person with absolutely zero hand-eye coordination and who always literally drops the ball during your tag football game.
 Though it’s fun to laugh at how terrible they are at football, it is actually a hard thing to live with.

-Your hand-eye coordination is the ability for your brain to effectively and quickly communicate visual information with your hands, arms, legs, feet, etc. Without it things like playing sports, drawing, riding a bike are all very difficult to execute because the brain and visual information are out of sync.
+Your hand-eye coordination is the ability of your brain to effectively and quickly communicate visual information with your hands, arms, legs, feet, etc. Without it, things like playing sports, drawing, and riding a bike are all very difficult to execute because the brain and visual information are out of sync.

 Like with the previously mentioned problems, vision therapy can help to train those underdeveloped hand-eye coordination skills.
 This will help your brain and body become more in tune with each other for better communication and eventually better task execution.

-Strabismus or cross-eyed is a condition that affects a lot of children and adults.
+Strabismus, or crossed eyes, is a condition that affects a lot of children and adults.
 This condition refers to the crossing of the eyes and the drifting of the eyes outwards.
 If not treated early in children, strabismus can cause a lifetime of poor vision and vision problems.

-Even though vision therapy for children with strabismus is available, it is more of an added bonus.
+Even though vision therapy for children with strabismus is available, it is more of a bonus.
 There are more effective ways to treat infant strabismus.
-Instead, vision therapy for strabismus is mainly geared towards adults whose condition has become almost permanent.
+Instead, vision therapy for strabismus mainly helps adults whose condition has become almost permanent.

 For adults, surgery is the only other option to treat their strabismus.
 However, vision therapy success stories claim that their vision has significantly improved without the use of dangerous and invasive surgery.

-Vision therapy is something that everyone should look into, even if they don’t have existing problems.
+Vision therapy is something that everyone should look into, even if they don’t have existing eye conditions or problems.
 Your eyes will benefit from the therapy no matter what.
 There isn’t anything wrong with a little eye training.